20 May How many dental implants will I need?

 Factors Affecting the Number of Implants Used

 There are several things that will impact the number of dental implants required for your condition.
-For instance, the overall quality and integrity of your bone where the implant will be placed is an important consideration since it should be strong enough to ensure proper placement.
-Furthermore, when you need to use a big implant, there should be more bones that will also allow the suspension of more teeth in just one implant.
+For example, the overall quality and integrity of the bone where the implant is placed are important considerations.
+This should be strong enough to ensure proper placement.